Congratulations! You’ve received your offer of admission. Here’s what you need to do next.

-Understanding your program requirements is a critical first step in building your timetable.
-Program-specific requirements are different for each program and vary according to where you attended high school or university.
-Program-specific requirements are listed for Canadian students and International students on our website.
+Understanding your degree requirements is a critical first step in building your timetable.
+Degree-specific requirements are different for each degree and vary according to where you attended high school or university.
+Degree-specific requirements are listed for Canadian students and International students on our website.

 You’ll register for courses online.
 You will be emailed your assigned registration date and time two weeks before you can register.
 It’s important to register at that date and time – regardless of where you are in the world – to secure your first choice of courses.
 UBC is in Pacific Daylight Time.
 Registration opens in June for both campuses.
 Find out when to register.

 Create your timetable, register for courses, check and pay your fees, and watch video tutorials online at the Student Service Centre.

 Whether you are a first-year student, a student coming from outside Canada, an Aboriginal student, or a transfer student, we provide an orientation program to get your UBC experience off to a great start.
 This is your time to explore campus, learn how your faculty works, and set yourself up for a rewarding year.